42fortytwo42/Amalias-A.I./readme.md

 BioDeploy .Amalias /*\ ArtificiaL Intelligence operating SysteM - Open Source Version /*\ !
 UNIX VERSION !

+Operating System unready.
+Try .Amalias on your computer (Pay attention it is an Unix Version - V0.005).

 This A.I.O.S. is dedicated to space program exploration called .Amalias (this is a BioDeploy initiative).
 .Amalias is a mission borned in february 2013 to explore Io, a Jupiter moon, by developing the possibilities offered by the Open Source/Hardware way.